-It also remains one of the toughest to gain entry to via M&A, according to accounting firm M&A guru Allan Koltin, President and CEO Koltin Consulting, who has a half dozen or so clients who have asked him to help them find a merger candidate in Chicago
+Accounting firm M&A guru Allan Koltin, CEO of Koltin Consulting Group told ANR he has a half dozen or so regional firms who have asked him to help them find a merger candidate in Chicago.

-“I’ve told them it’s probably too late,” Koltin told ANR in an interview in March.
-“The ‘survivors’ want to remain independent and the others are too small to be a flagship.
-It’s a little like Sunday night at the grocery store and you’re going through the produce.
+“I’ve told them it’s probably too late.The ‘survivors’ want to remain independent and the others are too small to be a flagship.
+It’s a little like Sunday night at the grocery store and your going through the produce.
 All the good stuff has already been picked over!”

 Phillips told ANR the firm was excited it was able to capitalize on the opportunity to get into to the hard to penetrate market.